Last modified: Aug. 29, 2023, 1:26 p.m.

-A very local species.
+A very rare and local species in Belgium.

 The final straw-colored case is about 11 mm long.